rnanosaur/rnanosaur.github.io/_docs/06-assembly.md

 **:bulb: Hint** If you are building with ball bearings with size *ID 1/4in x OD 1/2in* remember to print the equivalent sprocket and wheel
 {: .notice--info}

-The two wheels and the two sprockets are simple to assembly.
+The two wheels and the two sprockets are simple to assemble.
 Pick it up the wheels and assembly all ball bearings following the pictures below.

 {% include gallery id="wheels" caption="Assembly wheels" %}